ACCT611 - FINANCIAL ACCOUNTING (Course Syllabus)

 Other Information: Format: Discussions, lectures on advanced topics, problems and cases.
 Daily preparation of cases and reading assignments.
 Comprehensive final exam.
 Some instructors may choose to grade homework, class participation, and case write-ups.

-ACCT743 - ACCT FOR COMPLX FIN STRC(Course Syllabus)
+ACCT743 - ACCT FOR COMPLX FIN STRU (Course Syllabus)

 This class studies how complex financial structures account for their activities.
 Primary emphasis is on the application of purchase accounting for mergers and acquisitions, the equity method for investments, and preparing and interpreting consolidated financial statements.
 Other topics covered include translations and remeasurements for nondomestic investments, and earnings per share calculations for complex financial structures.
 Tax considerations and acquisition strategies are of only peripheral interest in this class, and students who are concerned primarily with those topics are advised to seek a different elective.